samsuh/2026-journal/README.md

 I've been thinking about whether i want to buy ableton suite to get more motivated to using ableton, and was even looking at potential courses that give the education discount (save 500k krw). but i think for now, im ok with Lite version, and when im getting more serious, i should use up the free trial of suite to confirm for sure and get through whatever course im doing at the time.
 WHen that's done, i should consider buying a used copy transferred over (watch out for edu version, NFR untransferrable version).
 But by then i should be able to make much better use of the advanced capabilities of suite.

+I should organize my other goals and partially completed goals.
+- Flying: Decide if i want to get a lightsport flying license in korea.
+It costs about $4000 all inclusive, but is fixed wing only, and very limited in terms of what/where/how you can fly.
+Secondary is to figure out if i want to translate the korean flight book, and aggregate other notes into a more comprehensive 'textbook' for flying in korea.
+Maybe look to publish all of that at some point.
+Do I want to do anything with flight simulators?
+- Programming: Lots of incomplete projects that got started over time.
+Maybe spend some time to aggregate and organize all of the projects, and see where i left off, and why they got stopped, and reassess whether theyd be worth completing.
+- Motorcycles: Last year was great overall, but might be worth assessing if i want to change bikes this year, and the rationale that goes into it.
+Also should prob buy some new gear if i plan to continue riding long term.
+- Startup stuff: anything worth pursuing in terms of startups in korea, or back in the States?
+I don't think so, but worth thinking through.

 ## 1/6/26
 Debating whether i want to pick up an 88 key midi controller that has a (probably easy fix) broken key for super cheap. can fix it and use it, and if i dont use it, flip it back for resale with the fix.